fcampelo/epitopetransfer/README.md

 ## Dependencies

-This project requires Python 3.10.
+This project requires Python 3.10, although other versions are likely compatible.
 Follow the instructions below to set up your environment and install the required dependencies.

 1. **Install Python 3.10**